Christian Fuchs: Personal life

 Fuchs' wife, Raluca Gold-Fuchs, with whom he has a stepson, son, and daughter, is a businesswoman based in New York, formerly of Goldman Sachs.

 He runs a public relations company and a football academy in New York, and in 2016 he stated he planned to move there permanently after his football career.

 The Leicester Mercury described Fuchs as "not your stereotypical footballer...[he] has more strings to his bow than an orchestra".
-He is noted for his online video series "No Fuchs Given", a play on his surname and the English-language obscenity "fuck"; the series consists of himself and teammates doing unusual football-related challenges, such as him and Robert Huth shooting the ball as hard as possible at each other's backsides.
+He is noted for his online video series "No Fuchs Given", which consists of himself and teammates doing unusual football-related challenges, such as him and Robert Huth shooting the ball as hard as possible at each other's backsides.
+This developed into a fashion brand of the same name.

 In 2016 he stated his desire to become an NFL placekicker and demonstrated his skills on the BBC's NFL coverage.

+In June 2026, Fuchs began playing local cricket in Derbyshire.